mevalphaleak/BetaRPC-setup/README.md

 # WARNING: THIS IS EXPERIMENTAL SOFTWARE
+Feedback is a gift so if you've run into any issues please open an issue on github.

 # BetaRPC-setup

 BetaRPC is the most feature-rich RPC endpoint for DeFi wallets.
 By aggregating majority of public+private RPC endpoints as well as MEV relays and leveraging smart routing between them it provides numerous benefits to its users: